mypappa/MDEF/docs/index.md

     - toc
 ---

-*look at the ocean and the desert and the mountains and the sky, say I am just a speck of dust inside a giant's eye.*
+*Look at the ocean and the desert and the mountains and the sky,
+say I am just a speck of dust inside a giant's eye...*